Skwid-dot-dev/a-logical-existence/README.md

 Once space expresses its six children, factorial recursion yields:

-\[
 6! = 720
-\]

-Each permutation represents a unique recursive configuration of volume—a structural fingerprint of existence.
+Each permutation represents a unique recursive configuration of volume.
+A structural fingerprint of existence.

 ---